atomone-hub/govgen/CONTRIBUTING.md

 ### Testing

-Tests can be executed by running `make run-tests` at the top level of the Gaia repository.
+Tests can be executed by running `make run-tests` at the top level of the GovGen repository.
 For running the e2e tests, make sure to build the docker images by running `make docker-build-all`.

 When testing a function under a variety of different inputs, we prefer to use